 The Patient Financial Services Department gathers and processes demographic and financial information to complete patient registration; collects data and inputs information into the hospital’s computer system; provides cashier services, financial counseling, and switchboard services.

-JOB FUNCTIONS: The Patient Access Representative (PAR) IIs are responsible for interviewing patients and/or accompanying parties to obtain patient demographic and insurance information.
+JOB FUNCTIONS: The Patient Access Representative (PAR) II is responsible for interviewing patients and/or accompanying parties to obtain patient demographic and insurance information.
 Other duties include transfer and discharging patients; switchboard and PA system duties; cashiering duties; and public relations duties.
-The PAR IIs will also be required to work in multiple locations within the region as needed.
-These positions report directly to the Regional Registration & Payer Reimbursement Manager, or its designee.
+The PAR II will also be required to work in multiple locations within the region as needed.
+These positions report directly to the Regional Patient Access & Registration Manager, position no. 109803, or its designee.

 Candidates must be available to work shifts, weekends, and holidays, based on hospital operations.
 Services are provided 24/7.

 - 13 paid holidays each year (14 during election years)

 - 21 paid vacation days per year

 - Medical, dental, vision, and prescription plans